sage-yeti/LLMGauge/README.md

 ## SEO/page architecture

 Public catalog pages use static params from the small curated registry and metadata/canonical paths derived from each entry.
 They explain approximate memory and provenance, then link to hardware-specific calculators rather than calculating anonymous compatibility at build time.
 The project intentionally has no mass-generated content, scraping, authentication, advertising, or database.
+No production hosting provider or custom domain is selected in the repository; deployment requires an explicitly approved provider and origin.